Skip to content

 - Vikyath Shirva

-What does is do different?
+What does it do differently?

 Potions Class

-Historically, the way you would tell the Application Context to wire the components was through XML, now we see a Java-based configuration more common.
-Autowiring and Component Scanning play an important role in automatically configuring the spiring application, what Component Scanning does is it automatically discovers components from the application’s classpath and creates them as components or beans in the Spring Application Context.
-Now with the introduction of spring boot, autoconfiguration has gone well beyond component scanning and autowiring.
-Spring boot is an extention of spring framework that offfers more enhancements.
-One of the most amazing feature is autoconfiguration, where spring boot can make some good guesses of what components need to be configured and wired together, based on entries in classpath, env variables etc.
+Historically, the way you would tell the Application Context to wire the components was through XML.
+Now, Java-based configuration is more common.
+Autowiring and Component Scanning play an important role in automatically configuring the Spring application.
+What Component Scanning does is automatically discover components from the application's classpath and register them as beans in the Spring Application Context.

-© 2022 by Vikyath Shirva.
+© 2026 by Vikyath Shirva.
 All rights reserved.